-The Digital Input accepts one external DC type signal input that consists of two contacts on the terminal block connector on the switch's top panel.
+The Digital Input accepts one external DC type signal input that consists of the 1/2th of 4-pin terminal block connector on the switch's top panel.
 And can be configured to send alert message through Ethernet when the signal is changed.
 The signal may trigger and generated by external power switch, such as door open trigger switch for control cabinet.
 The switch's Digital Input accepts DC signal and can receive Digital High Level input DC 11V~30V and Digital Low Level input DC 0V~10V.